temperlang/temperlang-blog/posts/tangle-of-strings.md

 Indexing is about getting a particular character out of a string: *myString\[index\]*.
 Iteration is about sequentially operating on characters in a string.

 The first loop in the Go program below uses indexing to do iteration.
 There's a second loop there.
-Go and Rust both have *for each* style loops that operate on UTF-8 encoded bytes to iterate code points.
+Go and Rust both have *for each* style loops that operate on UTF-8 encoded bytes to iterate codepoints.

 <div class="grid" markdown">